RodrigoBertotti/askless-js-client/README.md

     import {AsklessClient} from "askless-js-client/node";

-4 - Create an instance of the Askless client
+4 - Create an instance of the Askless client, and export it for your entire project

-    const asklessClient = new AsklessClient();
+    export const asklessClient = new AsklessClient();

 5 - Initialize
 informing the server url with port (default: 3000).